Paris in World War II: Defense preparations

 In the spring of 1939, war with Germany already seemed inevitable.
-In Paris, the first defense exercise took place on February 2, 1939 and city workers began digging twenty kilometers of trenches in city squares and parks to be used for bomb shelters.
-On March 10, the city began to distribute gas masks to civilians, and on March 19, signs were posted guiding Parisians to the nearest shelters.
-On August 23, Parisians were surprised to read that the German foreign minister, Joachim von Ribbentrop, and Russian minister Vyacheslav Molotov had signed the Hitler-Stalin Pact of non-aggression.
+In Paris, the first defense exercise took place on 2 February 1939 and city workers began digging 20 kilometers of trenches in city squares and parks to be used for bomb shelters.
+On 10 March, the city began to distribute gas masks to civilians, and on 19 March, signs were posted guiding Parisians to the nearest shelters.
+On 23 August, Parisians were surprised to read that the German foreign minister, Joachim von Ribbentrop, and Russian minister Vyacheslav Molotov had signed the Hitler–Stalin Pact of non-aggression.
 L'Humanité, the daily newspaper of the French Communist Party (PCF), welcomed the pact, writing: "At the moment when the Soviet Union makes a new and appreciable contribution to safeguard the peace, constantly threatened by the fascist instigators of war, the French Communist Party addresses its warmest greetings to the country of socialism, to its party and to its great leader Stalin".
-In Paris, the copies of the newspaper and of the other Communist newspaper, Ce Soir, were seized by the police and their publication suspended.
-On August 31, anticipating bombardment, the French government began to evacuate 30,000 children out of the city to the Province (regions outside Paris).
-That night, the street lights were turned off as a measure against German air raids.
-On September 1, news reached Paris that Germany had invaded Poland, and France, as expected, promptly declared war on Germany.
+In Paris, the copies of the newspaper and of the other communist newspaper, Ce soir, were seized by the police and their publication suspended.
+On 31 August, anticipating bombardment, the French government began to evacuate 30,000 children out of the city to the countryside.
+That night, street lights were turned off as a measure against German air raids.
+On 1 September, news reached Paris that Germany had invaded Poland, and France as expected promptly declared war on Germany.
+The Maginot Line did not work.
+It was overwhelmed by Germany as part of the Manstein plan.

 Safeguarding national treasures

-On August 27, in anticipation of air raids, workmen had begun taking down the stained glass windows of the Sainte-Chapelle.
+On 27 August, in anticipation of air raids, workmen had begun taking down the stained glass windows of the Sainte-Chapelle.
 The same day, curators at the Louvre, summoned back from summer vacation, and aided by packers from the nearby La Samaritaine and Bazar de l'Hôtel de Ville department stores, began cataloging and packing the major works of art, which were put into crates and labeled only with numbers to disguise their contents.
 The Winged Victory of Samothrace statue was carefully wheeled down the long stairway on a wooden ramp to be put on a truck for its departure to the Château de Valençay in the Indre department.
-Trucks used to move scenery for the Comédie Française were used to move the larger paintings, including Gericault's Raft of the Medusa.
+Trucks used to move scenery for the Comédie-Française were used to move the larger paintings, including Géricault's Raft of the Medusa.
 The art works were carried in slow convoys of trucks, convoys, with headlights off to observe the blackout, to the châteaux of the Loire Valley and other designated locations.

 The architectural landmarks of the city were protected by sandbags.
 The French Army waited in the fortifications of the Maginot Line, while in Paris ration cards for gasoline were issued, restrictions were put on the sale of meat and, in February 1940, ration cards for food were issued; however, cafés and theatres remained open.